Dmitry Neverovsky: Napoleonic Wars

-In October of 1803, Neverovsky was appointed to the 1st marine battalion as their commander as a colonel.
+In October 1803, Neverovsky was appointed to the 1st marine battalion as their commander as a colonel.
 The following year, 1804, he was promoted to a major-general and appointed commander of the 3rd marine regiment, due to the 12 battalions being formed into 4 regiments.
 Then, Neverovsky served in the Russian army sent to Hannover under Peter Tolstoy (1805) when Russia joined the 3rd coalitionary war and was eventually recalled to Russia.
 Thus, the humiliating defeat endured at the battle of Austerlitz did not harm his reputation.

 In November 1807, Dmitry Neverovsky was appointed as commander of the Pavlovsky Life Guards Regiment, then known as the Pavlovsky Grenadier Regiment.
 He came to be well-respected due to his character.
 His honesty, courageousness, generosity and directness earned the trust of his men, and he stood at nearly 2 metres tall, hulking over the rest of the men of the regiment.
 Dmitry Neverovsky was well-known for his focus on the health of his soldiers and their food, and genuinely cared about the soldiers under him.
 After discovering the high desertion rates of two companies of the regiment, he ousted the officers, believing them to be cruel, as he was subscribed to the idea that Russian soldiers could only desert if the officers were crude, unjust and altogether too harsh.
 During his time in the regiment, he opened a regimental school to teach the NCOs to read and write.
 Part of his contributions to the regiment were improving its accuracy, as he would often host firing drills, partake in them, and would personally see to it that the men maintained their muskets well.

 While fighting during the French invasion of Russia, after marching to the Western border 10 days after the wars' start, he was assigned to Bagration's 2nd Western Army and was commander of the 27th Infantry Division, which he had helped organise in the last months of the year prior.
 Seeing that a French assault upon Smolensk would be disastrous without reinforcements, he ordered Neverovsky to stand his ground near Krasnoi, causing the First Battle of Krasnoi.
 Dmitry Neverovsky was able to successfully delay Marshal Ney, and the battle of Smolensk would start 2 days later.
 During the course of the Battle of Borodino, his 27th infantry division fought fiercely within the defensive works of "Bagration's Fleches", suffering a casualty rate of a little under 60% of the division's total numbers.
 Despite being injured, he remained with his men on the field.
 For his contributions, he was promoted to the rank of Lieutenant-General.

 He would then go on to fight at the battle of Leipzig, where he obtained the wound that would end him.